robotsorcerer/robotsorcerer.github.io/_posts/2015-07-07-Robo-Peak_Lidar-User-Guide.md

 for example.

 We are all set to go.
-Open a terminal window, and launchthe hector_slam system
+Open a terminal window, and launch the hector_slam system

 <pre class="terminal"><code>$ roslaunch hector_slam_launch tutorial.launch</code></pre>